sph-mn/nihongo/readme.md

-a csv file and anki deck to memorise the shape and only one useful meaning of each of the 2136 jouyou kanji. because it contains less information than many other decks, you will be familiar with the characters in a shorter period of time and then have an easier time learning anything else related to kanji. the characters are sorted by stroke count, which is a natural order that roughly corresponds to complexity, where parts come before compounds and learning progress is apparent.
+a csv file and anki deck to memorise the shape and only one useful meaning for each of the 2136 jouyou kanji. because it contains less information than many other decks, you will be familiar with the characters in a shorter period of time and then have an easier time learning anything else related to kanji. the characters are sorted by stroke count, which is a natural order that roughly corresponds to complexity, where parts come before compounds and learning progress is apparent.